dratul/Signals-and-Systems-Theory-Lab-/lab_03/Lab_3_1_Basic_operations_on_signals/Lab_3_1_Basic_operations_on_signals.md

 Lab: Signals and Systems (KEC 451)

-Date of Completion 15/02/2023
+Date of Completion

-# Experiment 3.1 : To perform addition of two continuous time sinusoidal Signal
+# Program 1 : To perform addition of two continuous time sinusoidal Signal
  $x_1(t)= sinΠ t$ in 0≤t≤2

   $x_2(t)= sin50Π t$ in 0≤t≤2